DavisPL-Teaching/261/lecture4/README.md

 It will help you understand why verification in Dafny works, when it doesn't, and how to go about fixing it.

-Advanced topics (will not appear on exam):
+### Advanced topics (will not appear on exam):

 If time, we will cover: dynamic logic, and the Curry-Howard correspondence.

+## Thursday, May 15

+Announcements:

+- HW3 due Friday

+- HW4 (optional) due May 30

+- Midterm is on Tuesday (May 20) - see study resources pinned on Piazza and `exam/` folder

+- Project presentations starting May 27

+  + Sign-up:

+  + Final report: